 - FEMA's Repetitive Flood Claims Program.
 This Program provides mitigation grants to upgrade a facility to prevent repetitive flood damage if the facility is insured by the National Flood Insurance Program and has already filed one or more claims to the NFIP for flood damage.

 See the table "FEMA Grant Programs that Provide Mitigation Funding" for a comparison of FEMA mitigation programs and the eligibility of public, private non-profit, and private for-profit utilities.
 Contact your local government to begin the application process.

 If you are a rural utility serving a town with a population of less than 10,000:

 - Small, rural utilities may be eligible for the USDA Emergency Community Water Assistance Grants (ECWAG).
 For program information tailored for water/wastewater utilities, see the USDA ECWAG topics in Fed FUNDS or go directly to the USDA website.

 - Look at the USDA Emergency Community Water Assistance Grants Web page for rural utilities.

 - Emergencies are not limited to drought, earthquake, flood, tornado, hurricane, disease outbreak, chemical spill, or leakage.

 - Funding up to $500,000 is available to alleviate a significant decline in quantity and quality of water available.
 Examples are new wells, reservoirs, transmission lines, treatment plants.

 - Funding under $150,000 is available for distribution waterline extensions, and breaks or repairs on distribution waterlines.

-- Currently because of budget cuts, funding for the USDA Emergency Community Water Assistance Grants may not be available for fiscal year 2012.
+- Fiscal year 2014 funding is available for the USDA Emergency Community Water Assistance Grants program.
 In the past for certain disasters, Congress has created special appropriations that cover rural utility funding programs for repairing/reimbursing rural water utilities.